starnowski/posjsonhelper/README.md

     }
 ```

-For abore method Hibernate will execute HQL query:
+For the above method, Hibernate will execute the HQL query:

 ```hql
 select